osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 </figure>

-If one were to use linear search on a computer to search an array, terminating the search one the desired item is found, it generates a very similar graph -- which suggests that we really are doing something like 'traversing' the list in our memory using linear (or what he called 'serial' search), then reporting it.
-This direct analogy gives more credence to the idea that the mind works like a computer, or, as a stronger conclusion, that it *is* a kind of computer.<sup><a href="#footnote9">[9]</a></sup>
+If one were to use linear search on a computer to search an array, terminating the search once the desired item is found, it generates a very similar graph -- which suggests that we really are doing something like 'traversing' a list in our memory using linear (or what Sternberg called 'serial' search).
+This more direct evidence for the idea that the mind works like a computer, or, as a stronger conclusion, that it *is* a kind of computer.<sup><a href="#footnote9">[9]</a></sup>

 Another interesting phenomena that lends itself to a computational model of the mind is Rodrigo Quiroga's (more recent) idea of single-neuron representation, or "concept cells".
 This is when a single neuron, at least as it appears to researchers, is responsible for the storage and representation of one particular thing or concept.
 For example, a single neuron is responsible for information about a celebrity, or one's grandmother.
 It reacts specifically to the phenomena, even multi-modally -- meaning the single neuron responded to the same stimuli in different forms: